1Hyena/cryptograffiti/api/README.md

     generate a new key and try again.
 On `SUCCESS` the client should store the key and use it for all its further requests.

+    __Please note that the security handshake is only a prerequisite for calling protected and private functions.
+Private functions are used internally by CryptoGraffiti.info services so unless you are part of our development team you most likely do not need to conduct a security handshake.__

     _POST Parameters:_
     * `fun`            --- `handshake`
     * `data`           --- JSON string with the structure of an empty object